-The applicant confirmed that the proposed trees in the area of the proposed emergency access had not yet been planted and so there would not be a loss of landscaping.
+The applicant confirmed that the proposed trees in the area of the new emergency access had not yet been planted and so there would not be a loss of landscaping.
 However, it is proposed to plant these trees to the east of the new emergency access on an existing grassed area, once the new access is in place.
-Following further assurances from the applicant that no other trees or vegetation was to be removed; no floodlighting was to be erected and no works were to be carried out to existing buildings on the site, the Council's Ecologist withdrew its objection.
+Following further assurances from the applicant that no other trees or vegetation were to be removed; no floodlighting was to be erected and no works were to be carried out to existing buildings on the site, the Council's Ecologist withdrew its objection.

 Place Services (Landscape) originally raised objections to the proposed 4.5m high twin bar (weldmesh) fencing with the 3.5m high ball stop netting above due to concerns over visual amenity impact.
-As a result, the applicant has removed that element of the fencing.
-It is considered that the visual impact has been reduced but the Council's Landscape Architect has recommended that landscaping be provided between the acoustic fence and boundary to further reduce the visual impact for neighbouring residential properties.
+As a result, the applicant has removed that element from the MUGA fencing.
+It is considered that the visual impact has been reduced.
+However, the Council's Landscape Architect recommended that landscaping be provided between the acoustic fence and boundary to further reduce the visual impact for neighbouring residential properties.
+Following further discussions between the applicant and the County's Landscape Architect it has been agreed that further planting would not be feasible in the 3m space between the acoustic fence and boundary of the school owing to the need for maintenance access.

-It is considered that providing the proposed development is carried out in accordance with the submitted documents and conditions detailed at the end of the report that the proposal would be in accordance with Policy DP1 and Policy
+It is considered that providing the proposed development is carried out in accordance with the submitted documents and conditions detailed at the end of the report that the proposal would be in accordance with Policy DP1 and Policy DM15.

-E IMPACT ON THE HISTORIC ENVIRONMENT
+F IMPACT ON THE HISTORIC ENVIRONMENT